 Overall, both sides offer the key element of transparency and public participation, but they do so to differing degrees at different stages in the process.
-Clearly, the EU legislative drafting process is more transparent, rigorous and inclusive of stakeholders in the formative stages of legislation.
-This is largely due to the Impact Assessment/public consultation system that is applied to the vast of majority of significant policy initiatives proposed by the EU Commission.
+Clearly, the EU legislative

-Office of Management and Budget's Office of Information and Regulatory Affairs (OIRA).
+9 Generally speaking, 'significant' rules are those expected to impose more than \$100 million per year in compliance costs, or which raise significant and novel legal or policy issues in the judgment of the Office of Management and Budget's Office of Information and Regulatory Affairs (OIRA).
 See Executive Order No. 12,866.

-OIRA cannot alter statutes.
+10 OIRA cannot alter statutes.
 Therefore, OIRA cannot legally force an agency to miss a statutory deadline for enacting a rule, nor can OIRA over-ride a statutory delegation of authority to an agency to make a final decision based on statutory decision criteria.
 However, OIRA can exert considerable pressure on agencies to exercise their (often broad) statutory discretion in ways that seem appropriate to OIRA, or to the White House in cases that come to the attention of White House staff or the President.